Last Updated: Oct. 28, 2013

 Tobacco costs the U.S. more than $96 billion in health care expenditures and $97 billion in lost productivity each year.

-While the United States has made major progress against tobacco use, one in five Americans still smokes, and about 4,000 kids try their first cigarette each day.
+While the United States has made major progress against tobacco use, nearly one in five Americans still smokes, and more than 3,000 kids try their first cigarette each day.

 |High school students who are current (past month) smokers||18.1% or 3.4 million [Boys: 19.9% Girls: 16.1%]|

 |High school males who currently use smokeless tobacco||12.8% [Girls: 2.2%]|

 |Kids (under 18) who try smoking for the first time each day||3,000+|